NtonBala/items-comments/README.md

 ## Architecture

 App is written with `class` components.
 App component is wrapped by React-Router.
 Page data fetching is provided by `prepareData` function that gathers route's data.
-Business logic is holded in HOCs (`ItemsContainer` & `CommentsContainer`).
+Business logic is held in HOCs (`ItemsContainer` & `CommentsContainer`).

 Redux store holds the App's state.
 The state's structure looks like:
 ```